 Acceptance to the program requires graduation from a medical school approved by the Council on Medical Education of the AMA (if US graduate).
 Applicants must meet the criteria listed in the "Essentials of Accredited Residencies".

 The Wayne State University Internal Medicine Residency Program participates in and accepts applications only through the Electronic Residency Application Service Program (ERAS).
+We will not review or respond to any application material sent via email.
 You must contact your medical school for delivery of your application, transcript, Dean's letters and faculty recommendations to our program via the internet.
 In addition, applicants must apply through the National Resident Matching Program (NRMP).

 Program ID#: 1402521194